Optimal Spectral Recovery of a Planted Vector in a Subspace: Spectral Estimation of a Planted Vector

 \end{theorem}

-For readability, we use $\tilde{O}$ to hide polylogarithmic factors in $N$, as well as a factor of $1+1/c$.
+Recall that we use the notation $\ll$ to hide a polylogarithmic factor in $N$.
+We also use $\tilde{O}$ to hide polylogarithmic factors in $N$, as well as a factor of $1+1/c$.
 Moreover, for simplicity we restrict our attention to the case where $v$ has exactly unit norm.
-In fact, both of these simplifications can be lifted; see Theorem~\ref{thm:gaussian-general} for a more general version of Theorem~\ref{thm:gaussian-case}.
+In fact, these simplifications can be lifted; see Theorem~\ref{thm:entrywise-general} in the appendix for a more precise version of the bound \eqref{eq:simplified}.

 To interpret the above theorem, first note that the matrix $\Mt$ defined by \eqref{eq:def-mt} is entrywise a degree-four polynomial of the observations.
 Therefore, it is not surprising that the result depends on the $\ell_4$ norm of $v$.
 Moreover, $\EE \|g\|_4^4 = 3/N$ for $g \sim \mathcal{N}(0, \frac{1}{N} I_N)$, so it is natural to assume that $\|v\|_4^4$ is bounded away from $3/N$, or else we cannot hope to identify $v$ using the first four moments alone.
 If $\|v\|_4^4 \ge \frac{3}{N} + \frac{c}{N}$ then the leading eigenvalue of $\tilde M$ will be the maximum eigenvalue (which is positive); if $\|v\|_4^4 \le \frac{3}{N} - \frac{c}{N}$ then the leading eigenvalue will be the minimum eigenvalue (which is negative).
 The $\ell_4$ norm of a unit vector $v \in \RR^N$ can be viewed as an analytic notion of sparsity: We always have $1/N \le \|v\|_4^4 \le 1$, and the larger $\|v\|_4^4$ is, the ``sparser'' $v$ is.
 Hence, the bound \eqref{eq:simplified} says that it is easier to estimate a sparser vector planted in a random subspace, as expected.